mythril-forge/homebrew-spells/spells/cantrips/dancing-lights.md

 # Dancing Lights

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level evocation***

-**Casting Time:** action
+**Casting Time:** bonus action

-**Duration:** 1 minute
+**Duration:** indefinate

 **Range:** 120 feet

+**Instances:** 6

 **Tags:** verbal, somatic, material, concentration

+**Verbal Components:** an intentful whisper

+**Somatic Components:** gently waving in a circular motion

 **Material Components:** a bit of phosphorus or wychwood, or a glowworm

 ---

 ## Description
-You create up to four torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air for the duration.
-You can also combine the four lights into one glowing vaguely humanoid form of Medium size.
+You create up to six torch-sized lights within range, making them appear as torches, lanterns, or glowing orbs that hover in the air.
+You can also combine the six lights into one glowing vaguely humanoid form of Medium size.
 Whichever form you choose, each light sheds dim light in a 10-foot radius.

-As a bonus action on your turn, you can move the lights up to 60 feet to a new spot within range.
-A light must be within 20 feet of another light created by this spell, and a light winks out if it exceeds the spell's range.
+As a bonus action on your turn, you can move each of the lights up to a distance of 120 feet.
+A light winks out if it exceeds the spell's range.

 ---

-**Classes:** bard, sorcerer, wizard, artificer (revisited)
+**Classes:** bard, ranger, sorcerer, wizard, artificer

 **Subraces:** elf (drow), half-elf (drow descent), tiefling (abyssal)